Our staff & trustees

-Kaye is deputy Chair of Trustees and has been on the Board since 2014.
-She has over 20 years’ experience in sustainable energy and has held senior positions including Assistant Chief Executive of Severn Wye Energy Agency and Chair of Energy Advice South West.
+Kaye has been on the Board since 2014.
+She has over 25 years’ experience in sustainable energy and has held senior positions including Assistant Chief Executive of Severn Wye Energy Agency and Chair of Energy Advice South West.
 She cofounded and was Managing Director of The Glass Lift, developing leadership and supporting gender diversity in the work place.
-Kaye is currently a Non Executive Director at HETAS and Partnership Director of EVOLVE Home Energy Services Ltd.
+Kaye is currently a Non Executive Director and chairs the Board at Cleaner Safer Group.

 Peter is co-founder and Managing Director of Bath & West Community Energy (BWCE), a local community enterprise operating since 2010 that own and operate 12.5MW of community solar PV and one small hydro scheme and has to date distributed £250,000 of surplus back into the local community.
 BWCE is developing a new pipeline of community owned renewable energy assets and is delivering several innovation projects providing Demand Side Response and grid services that seek to minimise peak time use of heat pumps, hot water heaters and electric vehicle charging.

 Peter has 35 years’ experience of working on renewable energy, energy efficiency and fuel poverty programmes at national, regional and local levels, with a strong focus on local & community action.
 He was chief executive at CSE until 2002 when he resigned due to family illness.
 As well being a trustee at CSE, Peter is deputy chair of Community Energy England and a director of COAM Members Ltd, the community owned parent company of the asset manager, Bright Renewables.
 He was awarded an MBE for services to sustainable energy in 2015 and has an MSc in Energy Resource Management.